moggirain/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 - So far we are using sigmoid, but in some cases other functions can be a lot better.
 - Sigmoid can lead us to gradient decent problem where the updates are so low.
-- Sigmoid activation function range is [0,1]
+- Sigmoid activation function range is [0,1]--especailly useful for the binary classification for the last layer.
   `A = 1 / (1 + np.exp(-z)) # Where z is the input matrix`
 - Tanh activation function range is [-1,1]   (Shifted version of sigmoid function)
   - In NumPy we can implement Tanh using one of these methods: